[Linux 101] The Terminal: Don’t Be Afraid of the Dark

 > 3. Magic Spells: File Operations

-Here, we need more imagination.
-You are not just a person in the dark; you are a Wizard.
-Your magic wand can create rooms, clone items, or make trash disappear.
+Now, we need some more imagination.
+You are not just a person in the dark but you are a Wizard.
+Your magic wand can create rooms and items, or make trash disappear.

 Creation (mkdir, touch)